 I love Japanese the manga way and couldn’t resist buying the book which started it all.
 Or rather the collected articles which started it all.
 Mangajin was once a manga magazine which had a little column inside which was called Basic Japanese.
-It stands to reason how basic the topics discussed really were but to be frank everything Genki I and II can easily be considered “basic Japanese”.
-Unfortunately the magazine itself is long gone but there is still a website floating around.
-The best way to learn a language is always with real life examples.
-What applies to learning new vocabulary applies to Grammar as well.
+It stands to reason how basic the topics discussed really were but, to be frank, everything Genki I and II can easily be considered “basic Japanese”.
+Unfortunately, the magazine itself is long gone but there is still a website floating around.
+The best way to learn a language is always with real-life examples.
+What applies to learn new vocabulary applies to Grammar as well.
 Learn it in context.
 And if you like manga then it’s a great idea to learn Japanese grammar with some comic scripts.

-Maybe some of you even read Mangajin back in the and can tell us how awesome the magazine once were?
+Maybe some of you even read Mangajin back in the and can tell us how awesome the magazine once was?
 What do you guys think about this approach to learn some Japanese grammar?

 - Buy Mangajin Vol.01

 (If you buy the book through my link, I’ll get a small referral fee which will be used to buy even more awesome books for review.)

 - Buy Mangajin Vol.01 at amazon.com

 If you buy the book through my link, I’ll get a small referral fee which will be used to buy even more awesome books for review.